JacobFV/Artificial-Intelligence-Principle-and-Practice/README.md

 The course is designed to introduce students to the theory and practice of artificial intelligence with biased emphasis on deep learning.
 We will (try to) cover the following topics:

-0. Initialization: overview basic concepts of artificial intelligence, symbolic computation, machine learning, deep learning, and neural networks, and multi-agent systems.
+0. Initialization: overview basic concepts of artificial intelligence, symbolic computation, machine learning, deep learning, and neural networks, and multi-agent systems as well as AI ethics and ML ops.
 1. Machines that learn: fundamental concepts of machine learning, including regression, classification, clustering, regularization, and ensembles as well as basic information theory.
 2. Deep dive: basic concepts of deep learning, common architectures, layer types, and activation functions as well as backpropagation, optimization, loss functions, and training paradigms.
 3. The Zoo: overview of specific deep learning architectures including DNNs, VAEs, CNNs, RNNs, LSTMs, attention-based models, GNNs, and mutlimodal systems.